kshep92/bolt/README.md

 Bolt provides an application server that you can use to test your controllers.
 You can send real HTTP requests to this server with the aid of the `com.boltframework.utils.httpclient.HttpRequest` class.

-The `com.boltframework.test.TestApplicationServer` requires an instance of your controller and can accept an optional Web Service definition and a list of dependency modules.
+The `com.boltframework.test.TestApplicationServer` requires an instance of your controller and can accept an optional Web Service definition and a dependency module.

 ### A basic controller test